Ranking all 12 players to wear AC Milan’s No.9 shirt since 2000

-There’s a fine line between bravery and stupidity, and Mario Mandzukic is now walking that particular tightrope by adopting the cursed No.9 shirt after joining AC Milan.
+There’s a fine line between bravery and stupidity, and Olivier Giroud is now walking that particular tightrope by adopting the cursed No.9 shirt after joining AC Milan last summer.

-Eleven players have worn the shirt since 2000.
-In many ways, it has been a poisoned chalice, with only one player wearing it for more than a single season.
+Twelve players have worn the shirt since 2000.
+In many ways, it has been a poisoned chalice, with only one player wearing it for more than a single season but Giroud is making a pretty good fist of things in Milan.

-We’ve ranked all 11 players from worst to best.
+But is he the best wearer of the No.9 shirt?
+We’ve ranked all 12 players from worst to best.

 Having been deemed surplus to requirements by Milan in 2007, Matri returned to his boyhood club in an €11million deal six years later following spells at Cagliari and Juventus.